-Direct care means a clinical, social or public health activity concerned with the prevention, investigation and treatment of illness and the alleviation of suffering of individuals.
+Direct care means a clinical, social, or public health activity concerned with the prevention, investigation and treatment of illness and the alleviation of suffering of individuals.
 This is carried out by one or more registered and regulated health or social care professionals and their team with whom the individual has a legitimate relationship with.
 In addition, this also covers administrative purposes which are in the patient’s reasonable expectations.

 To explain this, a patient has a legitimate relationship with a GP in order for them to be treated and the GP practice staff process the data in order to keep up to date records and to send referral letters etc.

-Other local administrative purposes include waiting list management, performance against national targets, activity monitoring, local clinical audit and production of datasets to submit for national collections.
+Other local administrative purposes include waiting list management, performance against national targets, activity monitoring, local clinical audit, and production of datasets to submit for national collections.

 This processing covers the majority of our tasks to deliver health and care services to you.
 When we use the above legal basis and condition to process your data for direct care, consent under UK GDPR is not needed.
 However, we must still satisfy the common law duty of confidentiality and we rely on implied consent.
 For example, where a patient agrees to a referral from one healthcare professional to another and where the patient agrees this implies their consent.